JackFred2/ChestTracker/README.md

 Original Forge version by [HenneGamer](https://www.curseforge.com/minecraft/mc-mods/chestcounter).

+## Translations

+You can now contribute translations at https://poeditor.com/join/project?hash=FpMp8wEAKO

 ## Button Positions

 Button positions can be overriden on a per-screen basis using resource packs (either player made or included with mods).